FirelyTeam/firely-net-sdk/README.md

 ### Get Started ###
 Get started by reading the [online documentation][3] or downloading the [NuGet package][2]

-If you want to parcitipate in this project, we're using [Git Flow][4] for our branche management, so new development is done on (feature branches from) /develop.
+If you want to participate in this project, we're using [Git Flow][4] for our branch management, so new development is done on (feature branches from) /develop.

 [1]: http://www.hl7.org/fhir
 [2]: http://www.nuget.org/packages/Hl7.Fhir